Frequently Asked Hospice Questions

 How can I be admitted to the inpatient facility?

-If you qualify for hospice general inpatient the patient’s insurance will pay for a short stay for symptom management, once symptoms are managed the patient will return home.
-Depending on bed availability some patients may stay at the inpatient facility and privately pay room and board for short periods of time.
+If you qualify for the hospice general inpatient facility, the patient’s insurance will pay for a short stay for symptom management.
+Once symptoms are managed, the patient will return home.
+Depending on bed availability, some patients may stay at the inpatient facility and privately pay room and board for short periods of time.

 Credit: www.nhpco.org